Who Can Submit and When?

 Department: Select your department from the dropdown menu.

-Advisor: Enter the title and name of your thesis advisor. e.g. Dr. Lyman Wooster.
+Advisor: Enter the title and name of your thesis advisor.
+(Example: Dr. Lyman Wooster)

 Keywords: Enter up to five keywords or phrases, separated by commas.
 Do not use words that appear in your title or abstract.
 Examples include geographical locations, scientific terms, technologies used, or other concepts related to your thesis that will help searchers find your work.

-Upload Full Text: To locate your file: Click the Browse button to locate your manuscript on your computer.
+Upload Full Text: Save your original document as a PDF.
+To locate your file, click the "Browse" button to locate your manuscript on your computer.
 Your file must meet the requirements listed above in order to be accepted.

 How do I know my "required subject categories"?